 Some insulation is made to last for years, while some insulation may need to be replaced sooner than expected.
 While there are many different elements that determine whether or not you need to have your insulation replaced, it’s always best to consult with a professional to be sure.

 A few determining factors that can indicate whether or not your home might need insulation replacement are the age of your home (is it older than 15 years?), the climate that you live in (mold can grow in humid climates), and if you’ve experienced any water leaks or damage in the past.
+Although heavy rain is not something Southern California is known for, note that the coastal fog that regularly blankets SD neighborhoods can also set the stage for mold problems, we recently detected such a problem at a home in Carlsbad!

 The easiest way to know if you need new insulation is to schedule an inspection with a home insulation company.
 A professional installer will be able to give you an accurate answer on the current status of your home’s insulation.